-The purpose of this course is to study main concepts and analytical tools of the theory of industrial organization.
-Industrial organization studies how firms interact and compete with each other in the market.
-For instance, when a firm decides the price of its product, it takes into account that this decision affects profits of other firms in the market and these firms can react by changing their prices.
-These interdependences underlie most firms' decisions such us prices, product design, investment in R&D, advertising campaigns, location of outlets, or merger.
-The focus is predominantly on markets characterized by imperfect competition, i.e. markets where firms can exercise market power.
-This course will look at this question both from the perspective of firms and from that of public policy.
-Throughout the course we will examine an interesting tension, or a potential conflict of interest: while successful management of a firm often requires adoption and implementation of strategies to increase profits, create comparative advantage, increase market share or gain and sustain market power, these same strategies are sometimes constrained by public authorities because they are seen as attempts, (in the words of European competition law), to "restrain and distort competition" We will therefore examine the impact of firm behavior on social welfare and what government agencies, such as the Competition Authority of Turkey, or supragovernmental bodies, such as the European Commission, do (or should and should not do) to regulate rivalry between firms.
+This course aims to study the main concepts and analytical tools of the theory of industrial organization.
+Industrial organization studies how firms interact and compete in the market.
+For instance, when a firm decides the price of its product, it takes into account that this decision affects the profits of other firms in the market, and these firms can react by changing their prices.
+These interdependences underlie most firms' decisions, such as prices, product design, investment in R&D, advertising campaigns, location of outlets, or merger.
+The focus is predominantly on markets characterized by imperfect competition, i.e., markets where firms can exercise market power.
+This course will look at this question from the perspective of firms and public policy.
+Throughout the course, we will examine an interesting tension or a potential conflict of interest: while successful management of a firm often requires the adoption and implementation of strategies to increase profits, create comparative advantage, increase market share, or gain and sustain market power, these same strategies are sometimes constrained by public authorities because they are seen as attempts (in the words of European competition law) to "restrain and distort competition" We will therefore examine the impact of firm behavior on social welfare and what government agencies, such as the Competition Authority of Turkey, or supra governmental bodies, such as the European Commission, do (or should and should not do) to regulate rivalry between firms.

 The first part of the course will be devoted to monopolistic markets with only one firm and no actual competitors.
-We will investigate the efficiency losses associated to monopolistic markets.
-It will also be important to understand how the outcome of a monopolistic market depends on the number and characteristics of the products offered by the firm.
+We will investigate the efficiency losses associated with monopolistic markets.
+It will also be essential to understand how the outcome of a monopolistic market depends on the number and characteristics of the products offered by the firm.

-From there we will move to oligopolistic markets, with several firms competing in the market for the same good.
-The outcomes of these markets will be determined by the firms' strategic optimal behavior.
+From there, we will move to oligopolistic markets, with several firms competing in the market for the same good.
+The firms' strategic optimal behavior will determine the outcomes of these markets.
 Firms will anticipate the decisions of other competing firms.
 Finally, we will study the effects of alternative government interventions in markets: what practices should antitrust law prohibit?
-Which are the effects of patent regulation on investment in R&D and on consumer welfare?
+Which are the effects of patent regulation on investment in R&D and consumer welfare?

 The tools for our analysis will be basic calculus and game theory.
 An effort will be made to keep the lectures self-contained.
-Most of the ideas can be understood with simple math and graphs, but students should be prepared to work with a certain level of formality.
+Most ideas can be understood with simple math and graphs, but students should be prepared to work with a certain level of formality.